mars-planet/mars_city/doc/setup.rst

 After installing MySQL you can install tango::

-  sudo apt-get install tango-common tango-db tango-starter tango-test python-pytango libtango7-doc libtango7-dev
+  sudo apt-get install tango-common tango-db tango-starter tango-test python-pytango libtango8-doc libtango8-dev

+If you are still using Ubuntu 13.04 you should use ``libtango7-*`` instead of ``libtango8-*``.

 During the installation of **tango-common**, enter ``pcname:10000`` as TANGO host, where *pcname* is the name of your machine.